twigikit/algo-trading-homework/README.md

 * short window SMAs = 80 prices
 * long window SMAs = 200 prices

-From a technical perspective, the performance of this improved model is also preferred.
+From a technical perspective, the performance of this improved model is also preferred. <br>

 <img src="./diagram/best_improved_classification_rpt.png" alt="drawing" width="300" height = "120"/> <br>
 * An overall accurary score of 54% (relatively similar to the baseline)